zeekay/bebop/README.md

 If you use bebop's static file server feature it will automatically inject the Javascript required for it to connect back to bebop.

-To take advantage of the client-side reloading you need a WebSocket enabled browser and a bit of javascript.
+To take advantage of the client-side reloading and Javascript interaction you need a WebSocket enabled browser and a bit of javascript.
 You can use the provided Django middleware:

     INSTALLED_APPS = (
         ...,